knowthelist/fhem-tablet-ui/README.md

 - **chart** : multistyle chart for multiple values (reads directly from FHEM log file)
 - **highchart** : multistyle chart for multiple values
 - **checkbox** : Toggle any command to FHEM (e.g. on / off)
-- **range** : vertical bar to show a values range between min/max value and high/low limits with different colors
+- **range** : vertical bar graph to show a values range between min/max value and high/low limits with different colors

 More plugins are available [here](https://github.com/nesges/Widgets-for-fhem-tablet-ui)